Los Angeles, the Creative Capital of the World, Is Our Laboratory.

 Explore the arts and cultural field with partnering arts organizations such as museums, theaters, presenters, funders, and government agencies.

 You might act as a consultant, providing valuable work related to the organization’s articulated needs and goals.
 Or you might act as a researcher and observer, offering data and insights about the organization’s place and operations within the larger arts ecosystem.
-Work closely with a partnering organization and faculty, and present your work and findings for feedback and assessment.
+Work closely with a partnering organization and faculty to present your work and findings for feedback and assessment.
 Some organizations offer a stipend; others do not.

-Research, design, plan, and pitch a new venture for the arts and cultural sector.
+Develop cutting edge business skills to launch a new venture for the arts and cultural sector.

-Concentrations & Electives
+Electives

 Archival Studies